Schools confront ‘off the rails’ numbers of failing grades

 School districts from coast to coast have reported the number of students failing classes has risen by as many as two or three times — with English language learners and disabled and disadvantaged students suffering the most.

-“It was completely off the rails from what is normal for us, and that was obviously very alarming,” Erik Jespersen, principal of Oregon’s McNary High School, where 38 percent of grades in late October were failing, compared with 8 percent in normal times, said.
+“It was completely off the rails from what is normal for us, and that was obviously very alarming,” said Erik Jespersen, principal of Oregon’s McNary High School, where 38% of grades in late October were failing, compared with 8% in normal times.

 Educators see a number of factors at play: Students learning from home skip assignments — or school altogether.
 Internet access is limited or inconsistent, making it difficult to complete and upload assignments.
 And teachers who don’t see their students in person have fewer ways to pick up on who is falling behind, especially with many keeping their cameras off during Zoom sessions.